Route Grade Votings

 Total votes cast 297

-10m.
 A superb climb up the blank groove.
-Many people's first Extreme lead which is surprising since it isnít all that easy.
-Passing the bulge is awkward and leads to the crux, which requires faith in friction.
-Protection is good but fiddly.
+Many people's first Extreme which is odd as it isn't that easy.
+Passing the bulge is awkward and leads to the tenuous crux; protection is good but fiddly.

 Login to your ROCKFAX account to add your comments - Search for comments.